 Pro Tip: I organize my food into a ziploc bag for each day’s snacks and lunch.
 This allows me to easily know how many calories I need to eat day and then each day I put the day’s trash into one of the ziplocs.

 A large portion of your pack weight will be dedicated to food.
 Planning meals that are nutrient and calorie dense is important for maintaining your energy on the trail.
 Before you even start planning your meals, do some research to figure out how many calories per day you need.
 For my body weight, size and fitness I planned to carry 2200-2500 calories per day with some extra calories just in case.
 This was perfect for me, but may not work for your body.

 My target was around 400 calories per day for breakfast.
 This included a GoMacro bar, instant coffee and some collagen protein powder.
 Other common breakfast items are protein bars or instant oatmeal.

 For lunch, I planned an on-the-go ~600 calorie meal.
-My go-to is 1-2 pouches of tuna/chicken, a mayo packet, and string cheese on a tortilla.
-I would usually supplement this with a meat stick and a packet of almond butter.
+My go-to is a pouch of tuna/chicken, a mayo packet, and string cheese on a tortilla.
+This year, I added fresh carrots and snap peas into the tortilla for some crunch.
+I would usually supplement this with a meat stick, dried fruit and/ or nuts.
 On some days I replaced the tortilla with gluten-free wasa crackers – the gluten free versions are more sturdy for backpacking, in my opinion.